The Ombuds Office is open to all students, faculty, staff, and administrators who are looking for:

 - Information about whom to turn to at The Graduate Center

-Concerns That People Bring to the Ombuds Office Include:
+Concerns that may be brought to the Ombuds Office include:

 - Disagreements about grades